martinpowi/OpenCore-Legacy-Patcher/docs/START.md

 Since this patcher tricks macOS into thinking you're running a newer Mac, certain functionality may be broken:

 * Boot Camp Assistant.app
-  * We recommend following our [guide on getting a UEFI Windows Install working](./WINDOWS.md).
-Legacy MBR Based installs won't show up in OpenCore
+  - We recommend following our [guide on getting a UEFI Windows Install working](./WINDOWS.md).
+Legacy MBR Based installs won't show up in OpenCore.

 ## How do I get started?

-1. The first step of ensuring whether your model is support is checking here:
+1. The first step is to ensure whether your model is supported.
+You can check it here:

 * [Supported Models](./MODELS.md)